Diet and IBD

 Did my diet cause IBD?

-No. IBD seems to be caused by a mix of genes and things that damage the lining of the intestine.
+The cause of IBD is complex and is not caused by just one thing.
+IBD seems to be caused by a mix of genes and things that damage the lining of the intestine.
 Together, these cause the immune system in the intestine to be exposed to the bacteria of the intestine more than usual.
 Inflammation in the intestine of a healthy person lasts for a short time, and then goes away.
 In people with IBD, the inflammation does not go away, and it stays inflamed.

 Is IBD caused by allergies to foods?